ACC reports another big jump in e-scooter claims

 Price also noted that around 1000 e-scooters had been sold to individuals since Lime launched.
 An unknown number of accidents were attributable to those.

-Mitchell also said there had to be some onus of e a degree of onus of responsibility on the user.
+Mitchell also said there had to be some onus of a degree of responsibility on the user.
 Toyota doesn't get blamed if the driver of a Corolla gets a speeding ticket, for example, he said.